Chapter 12: SFT Data Design and Instruction Systems¶

 }

-When information is insufficient, do not let the model "guess a plausible answer"; train it to ask for the minimum necessary information.
-In the example below, the assistant asks only one key question to avoid repeated interrogation.
+When information is insufficient, the model should not "guess a reasonable answer"; it should be trained to ask for the minimum necessary information.
+In the example below, the assistant asks only one key question, avoiding repeated interrogation.

 {